Ghost Chili Vinegar

 2 cups olive oil (or vegetable oil if you prefer)

-Transfer the oil, and peppers to a bottle, and keep in refrigerator.
+Transfer the oil, and peppers to a bottle, and keep them in the refrigerator.

 Ghost Meatballs in Sauce